jdepoix/test-completion-transformer/README.md

 I recommend reading the thesis first ([which can also be found in this repository](thesis.pdf)) to get a better understanding of these tasks.
 As some of them heavily rely on [JavaParser](https://github.com/javaparser/javaparser) features, the codebase is split into a [Python directory](python) and [Java directory](java).
-The following section will explain how to make them work together for the described tasks.
+The following sections will explain how to make them work together for the described tasks.
 Also, there are two separate directories for the Data Explorer [frontend](data_explorer/frontend) and [backend](data_explorer/backend).
 The raw dataset, trained model and datasplits used in this thesis [are uploaded here](https://hbx.fhhrz.net/public?folderID=MktmYVpGUll1TlNYUGNCM1lvYVhj).